qbpsimulator/bimp-ui/README.md

 BIMP Backend / Access / Limitations
 ------------
 BIMP backend runs on QBP Business Process Simulator backend.
-BIMP by default uses limited account in the backend simulation service and large-scale simulatation cannot be conducted.
+BIMP by default uses limited account in the backend simulation service and large-scale simulation cannot be conducted.
 Contact info@qbp-simulator.com for more information about full access.

 Consuming BIMP
 ------------